brekhoffd/CMP311/class_works/readme.txt

-Works completed in the classroom will be posted here.
+Classwork will be posted here.